Section 1: Mitchell

 “Get my report to you later.
 Ask your partner, he was there.”
 She smiled and for the first time made direct eye contact with me.
 Her step faltered and her eyebrows came down just the smallest amount.
 Her smile faded, and her mouth opened just the tiniest bit into an O shape.

 Two very dark eyes bore into mine for three brief seconds.
 A bolt of electricity zipped through my body, straight to my heart.
-She stopped moving backwards, cocked her head, and slowly smiled again.
+She stopped moving backward, cocked her head, and slowly smiled again.

 With a quick turn, she spun on her heel and started jogging down the street in search of her patrol car that she’d ditched to pursue the subject on foot.